Primary

 Squeeze hard at full extension—that is where the VMO works hardest.
 The band should create resistance in the final portion of straightening your knee, not throughout the entire range.
 If you feel the band pulling throughout, reposition it higher behind your knee.

-Want Terminal Knee Extension (TKE) in your program?
+See where Terminal Knee Extension (TKE) fits in your weekly plan

 Anchor a resistance band at knee height.